mrocklin/cmsc15200/assignments/hw7/index.md

 challenging topic that we did not seriously cover in class.
 This section is challenging. *

-Build a class to represent a general real-valued function.
+Build a RealFunction class to represent a general real-valued function.
 The class will be able to perform the following operations

-* Add itself to another Function
+* Add itself to another RealFunction
-* Multiply itself by another Function
+* Multiply itself by another RealFunction
 * Evaluate the function at a given x (i.e. compute f(x))
 * Plot itself over a given range (with default -10, to 10)
-* Compute the derivative of the Function using [finite differences](http://en.wikipedia.org/wiki/Finite_differences) (this is hard)
+* Compute the derivative of the RealFunction using [finite differences](http://en.wikipedia.org/wiki/Finite_differences) (this is hard)
-* Compute the definite integral of the Function using [quadrature](http://en.wikipedia.org/wiki/Numerical_integration).
+* Compute the definite integral of the RealFunction using [quadrature](http://en.wikipedia.org/wiki/Numerical_integration).
 In particular you can use the [trapezoid rule](http://en.wikipedia.org/wiki/Trapezoid_rule) (this is hard)

 How can we represent any arbitrary function?
 We represent Quadratics with three floats, `a,b,c` - what python variable can we use to represent any possible mathematical function?
 We will use Python functions.
 The methods of this object will manipulate functions as variables.
-Just as Quadratic.add created new a new set of `a,b,c` for a new Quadratic, Function.add will create a new Python function for a new Function object.
-This is challenging.
+Just as Quadratic.add created new a new set of `a,b,c` for a new Quadratic, RealFunction.add will create a new Python function for a new RealFunction object.